jboss-fuse/quickstarts/sap-srfc-server-standalone/README.md

 To configure the quick start for your environment:

 1. Deploy the JCo3 library jar and native library (for your platform) and IDoc3 library jar to the `lib` folder of the project.
-* Edit the project's Spring file (`src/main/resources/spring/camel-context.xml`) and modify the `quickstartDestinationData` bean to match the connection configuration for your SAP instance.
+* Edit the project's Spring file (`src/main/resources/spring/camel-context.xml`) and modify the `quickstartDestinationData` bean and the `quickstartServerData` bean to match the connection configuration for your SAP instance.
 * Edit the project's IDoc files (`src/data/idoc?.xml`) and enter the SID of your SAP in the location indicated.
 * Ensure that an RFC Destination has been [setup for registration of the SAP Camel Component](http://help.sap.com/saphelp_nw73ehp1/helpdata/en/48/c7b790da5e31ebe10000000a42189b/content.htm?frameset=/en/48/a98f837e28674be10000000a421937/frameset.htm) with the instance's [SAP Gateway](http://help.sap.com/saphelp_nw70ehp3/helpdata/en/31/42f34a7cab4cb586177f85a0cf6780/frameset.htm).
 The destination should have the name `QUICKSTART_SERVER`, a Connection Type `T` and the following `Technical Settings`:
     a. **Activation Type** : `Registered Server Program`